christinedbaxter/readme-generator/output/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at christine.d.baxter@live.com.
-You can find more of my work at [baxters4karma](https://github.com/baxters4karma/).
+  If you have any questions about the repo, open an issue or contact me directly at bbbbbbbbbbbbbbbbbb.
+You can find more of my work at [baxters4karma](https://github.com/aaaaaaaaaaa/).

 [back to top](#table-of-contents)